-This Draft Prospectus dated December 2, 2021 has been filed with BSE and NSE, pursuant to the provisions of the SEBI NCS Regulations and is open for public comments for a period of seven Working Days from the date of filing of this Draft Prospectus with the Stock Exchanges.
-All comments on this Draft Prospectus are to be forwarded to the attention of the Compliance Officer of our Company.
-Comments may be sent through post or e-mail.
+The Draft Prospectus dated December 02, 2021 was filed with BSE and NSE, pursuant to the provisions of the SEBI NCS Regulations and was open for public comments for a period of seven Working Days (i.e., until 5 p.m.) from the date of filing of the Draft Prospectus with the Stock Exchanges, i.e., up to December 09, 2021.
+No comments were received on the Draft Prospectus till 5 p.m. on December 09, 2021.
+LEAD MANAGERS TO THE ISSUE